zuugle-services/wp-diana-widget/README.txt

 The core functionality is provided by the `DianaWidget`, a standalone JavaScript library.
 For more detailed information about the widget's features, its own configuration options (which this plugin exposes), styling, and architecture, please refer to its GitHub repository:
 [https://github.com/zuugle-services/DianaWidget](https://github.com/zuugle-services/DianaWidget)

+== Configuration ==

+= 1.
+Getting Your API Credentials =

+To use the Diana GreenConnect widget, you first need a Client ID and Client Secret.
+These are used to securely connect to the Zuugle Services API.

+1. **Register on the Dashboard**: Go to the [zuugle-services.com](https://zuugle-services.com) dashboard and sign up for an account.
+2. **Application Creation**: Once your registration is complete, an "Application" will be created for you in the Zuugle Services backend.
+3. **Find Your Credentials**: Log in to your dashboard and navigate to the API credentials or application settings section.
+There you will find your unique `Client ID` and `Client Secret`.

+The `Client ID` is a public identifier, but the `Client Secret` is confidential and must be kept secure.
+This plugin stores it safely in your WordPress database and never exposes it to the public.

+= 2.
+Plugin Setup =

+Once you have your credentials:

+1. Navigate to `Settings` > `Diana GreenConnect` in your WordPress admin area.
+2. Enter your `Client ID` and `Client Secret` into the respective fields.
+3. Save the settings.
+Your plugin is now ready to use.

 == Installation ==

 1.  **Download:** Download the plugin ZIP file from the latest release, or optionally a past version.